-Commercial fire starters can be used instead of a newspaper.
-Some of these starters are made of sawdust and wax and others are made of specialized flammable solid chemicals.
-Always follow the package directions when using.
-Gel starters can also be used, but only to light a fire, in a cold combustion chamber without hot embers inside.
+Commercial fire starters can be used instead of newspaper.
+Some of these fire starters are made of sawdust and wax and others are made of special flammable chemicals.
+Always follow the instructions on the packaging before use.

+A gel starter can also be used, but only to light a fire, in a cold combustion chamber, without hot embers inside.